 The only problem I have is with my iphone which is hooked up in the trunk.
 I can hear the phone ring while listening to the ipod part but cannot figure out how to answer it.

-My RTS L0582 has been a 3 wheel Corvette with handlebars whereas a conventional HD 3 wheeler is a nice Peterbilt Log Truck
+My RTS L0582 was a 3 wheel Corvette with handlebars whereas a conventional HD 3 wheeler is a nice Peterbilt Log Truck

 RT-S PE# 536

 Not exactly, they are both owned by the same company (merged) but use different satellites.
 Your XM radio won't pick up Sirius and vice versa which is why XM has a "best of Sirius" package they offer.
 I'm not sure if the package prices are comparable or not.
 But you can't just switch between the two.

 Isn't XM & Sirius the same company now?

 So a lifetime subscription to one should be a lifetime to the other.....true?